Getting an Interview

 Side note, i found their location to be terrible and their building to be less than welcoming.

-I applied online and the process took 2 weeks – interviewed at YuMe.
+I applied online.
+The process took 2 weeks – interviewed at YuMe (Redwood City, CA).

 The second round was with a senior DBA who had over 15 years of experience.
 The moment the conversation started I could see an arrogant attitude from the interviewer like What do you know?
 While I explained the situation he hardly listened to it and will stop in the middle saying we don't have much time.
 The interviewer will ask a question and if you know the answer and start explaining, he will stop to listen and stop you from explaining and move to the next question.
 The moment he finds you don't have a proper answer he will dive deep into it and ask 100 questions even though you had accepted that you are not an expert in that area in the very beginning.